aosabook/500lines/cluster/CHAPTER.rst

 Consensus algorithms solve this challenge, providing a mechanism to keep replicated information from diverging, regardless of component failures.

+In this chapter, we'll look at a practical implementation of a consensus algorithm that might form the core of a larger clustered application such as a distributed object store.
+Along the way, we'll see some of the challenges of translating an algorithm from the pages of a research paper to useful software and some techniques for dealing with those challenges.

 Consensus by Paxos
 ==================

-Paxos is one such algorithm, or really family of algorithms.
+The consensus algorithm we'll use is called Paxos.
-It was described by Leslie Lamport in a fanciful 1998 paper entitled "The Part-Time Parliament".
+It was described by Leslie Lamport in a fanciful 1998 paper entitled "The Part-Time Parliament", and the name comes from the mythical greek island this part-time parliament governed.

-This description is not meant to be formal, but to provide enough background to understand the code.
+The description that follows is not meant to be formal, but to provide enough background to understand the code.
 Lamport's paper has a great deal more detail and is a fun read.
 The references at the end of the chapter describe some extensions of the algorithm that have been adapted in this implementation.